 FOBH’s goal is to raise awareness of the house and its significance, educate the local community and the larger public about this historic treasure, and bring back to life the property that was so central to the ideas of the man, Frederick Law Olmsted, who gave America an enduring legacy of magnificent green spaces stretching from New York City’s Central and Prospect Parks, to Boston’s Emerald Necklace, to Niagara Falls State Park, and to Yosemite National Park.
-It is a member of the Olmsted Network of the National Association of Olmsted Parks.
+It is a member of the Olmsted Network.

 In 2019, FOBH received the Bright Future Award from Partnerships for Parks of the New York City Department of Parks & Recreation and the City Parks Foundation in recognition of “exceptional leadership and commitment to their local park through service, advocacy, and collaboration.”